grompe/BTWTweak/patcher/readme.txt

   show BTW recipes again in BTW 4.AAAAAAAAAAHHHH and later.
 Note that some recipes shown in there are outdated as they aren't loaded from BTW itself.

+- Added F9 key to increase system brightness up to three times; F10 to reset.

 v0.9o

 - Fixed compatibility with BTW version "4.A9 Pustules Lancing".